ApurvaBiswas5899/Angry_Birds/README.md

-# Angry_Birds
+# angryBird
-This is my take on the famous game Angry Birds using matter.js and p5
+Simplified angry birds game using matter.js and p5